Canon T6i vs 80D

 |Nikon D7500« »||Y||stereo||mono||Y||Y||mini||2.0||Y||-||Y||Nikon D7500|

 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

 The 80D is a recent model that features in the current product line-up of Canon.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon T6i vs 80D

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Canon 80D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T6i:

 - Less heavy: Is lighter (by 175g or 24 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (38 percent cheaper at launch).